 - Secure the messages.
 Consider setting up the security and privacy features of your phone to minimize curious friends, family members, and strangers from accessing your sexts.

 If you choose to engage in "safer" sexting, some additional tips to help you get started may include:

-- Start gentle.
+- A gentle start.
 "Hot weather out!
 Too bad you're at home.
 I'm heading to catch some rays!"
 Like in-person sexual relationships, good times often start with simple conversations to get to know each other.
 Say what you would feel comfortable saying in person.

 - Sexting as flirting or foreplay.
 "I know you're thinking about me, so I thought I'd say Hi!"
 "Can't wait for tonight…" Sexts may help create sexual tensions for your next in-person relief.
-Exclamation points, ellipses, onomatopoeias (oohs and aahs), emoticons, and a simple "I want you" may help spice things up.
+Exclamation points, ellipses, onomatopoeias (oohs and aahs), emojis, and a simple "I want you" may help spice it up.
 Like the greatest suspense novels, allusions and lead ups whet readers' appetites for more…

 - Reinforcers.
 "Last night was AWESOME!
 I still owe you a cupcake!"
 "Miss me yet?"
 Since your last conversation or interaction, texts may serve as a sweet P.S. note.
 Keeping the lines of communication open with timely texts may help boost your relationship.